tidev/titanium-docs/docs/api/titanium/network/socket/udp.md

 A familiarity with the basics of BSD socket programming is recommended before using sockets with Titanium.

-Use the [createUDP](Titanium.Network.Socket.createUDP) method to create a UDP socket.
+Use the <Titanium.Network.Socket.createUDP> method to create a UDP socket.

 <ApiDocs/>